cwjcw/xhs_spider/README.md

         self.AGENTID = "" # Apply Agentid, there are many online tutorials, easy to find self.TOUSER = userid # The userid of the received message, as a parameter of the new class, different ids are separated by "|" self.ACCESS_TOKEN_PATH = "access_token.conf" # path to store access_token
-## Create a crawler object
+## Create a wechat object
-    # Create a crawler object, including 1 parameter
+    # Create a wechat object, including 1 parameter
     chat = wechat.
 WeChat(userid)
 ## function
 There are two functions in it,